List of works by Reginald Hallward: St Peters Church, Clapham

 "Blessed are they which are persecuted for righteousness sake for theirs is the Kingdom of Heaven".

 Paintings

 This is a partial list of Hallward's paintings:

 St Mary the Virgin Church

 In Great Warley, Essex, Hallward painted panels for the South Chapel ceiling and also executed three baptistery windows for St Mary the Virgin Church.
 The windows were subsequently moved to Brentwood School in Essex.
 This church was designed by Charles Harrison Townsend (1852–1928), noted for his Art Nouveau designs of the Bishopsgate Institute, the Whitechapel Art Gallery and the Horniman Museum.
-Louis Davies designed the baptistery windows that were destroyed by German bombs in 1940.
+Louis Davis designed the baptistery windows that were destroyed by German bombs in 1940.

 Oil on canvas

 The following is a partial list of his paintings:

 Hallward painted the landscape Newport, Pembrokeshire in oil on canvas in 1937.
 The painting is part of the collection of National Museum of Wales – Amgueddfa Cymru in Cathays Park, Cardiff (Caerdydd), Wales.